isikyus/defenders-of-kathrakopolis/README.md

 bring slow, subtle blessings to the city (and look like skyscrapers).

-While the familiar deities of Golarion don't exist here in any recognisable form, Kathrakopolis hosts a wide variety of mystery cults, so feel free to make up a deity if you want.

-(If time allows, I'll try to write up the Twelve Great Temples of Kathrakopolis with the rules-relevant details.)
+About 70% of the citizens are human, 15% half-humans (Aasimar, Ifrits, Fetchlings, etc.), 10% Strix, and 5% giants (mostly ogres, cyclopes, and the homebrew "mirror giants").

 ## General character creation

 So we have enough levels to build proper supers, the game will start with 8th-level characters.

+For fluff reasons, players are encouraged to build Strix, Ogre, half-human or human characters (rather than elves, dwarves, etc).

 Except for a few egregriously broken things (chained Summoner, etc.), there are no hard race or class restrictions.
 However, spellcasters are heavily nerfed -- check the house rules below before building one.

-Also, for fluff reasons I encourage choosing Human, or half-human races (Aasimars, Ifrits, Fetchlings, Strix, ...) over the standard elves, dwarves, and other Core races.
-I'm also considering allowing PCs built with templates, but I haven't decided how to handle that yet.
+### Religion

+While the familiar deities of Golarion don't exist here in any recognisable form, Kathrakopolis hosts a wide variety of mystery cults, so feel free to make up a deity if you want.

+(If time allows, I'll try to write up the Twelve Great Temples of Kathrakopolis with the rules-relevant details.)

 I'm blanket allowing clerics of abstract ideals; they can take whatever domains, favoured weapons, etc. suit the concept.
-(Although I do reserve the right to reject alignmment-incompatible combinations, or things that turn out to be egregriously broken.)
+(Although I do reserve the right to reject alignmment-incompatible combinations, or things that turn out to be hugely broken.)

 Deity-specific feats, traits, etc. are more of a problem;
 talk to me if you want to take one of those.